Uses and Types of Paper Chromatography

 Separating Colored Pigments

 Paper Chromatography is widely used for separating colored pigments.
-The mixture of the colored pigments is placed on the paper and then slowly immersed into a particular solvent.
+The mixture of the colored pigments is placed on the paper and then slowly immersed in a particular solvent.

 As the molecules of the mixture dissolve, they isolate from the pigment.
-The pigments go to different layers on the paper chromatography as it has a different polarity.
+The pigments go to different layers on the paper chromatography as it has different polarities.
 This application of paper chromatography is also called qualitative analysis.

 Retrieving Impurities